This week we will highlight the Do’s and Don’ts to help ease separations with your child.

 - Don’t allow your child to completely avoid periods of separation – Avoidance is a strategy to cope, so the more we avoid things, the stronger that coping strategy becomes.
 However, it is important to get some assistance to develop appropriate strategies to gradually build your child’s confidence and success at separating from you.

 - Don’t get angry with your child when they are distressed at drop off – We know this is easier said than done.
-As frustrating as it can sometimes be, if you get angry with your child, this may just add to their sense of helplessness and distress.
+As frustrating and stressful as it can sometimes be, if you get angry or abrupt with your child, this may just add to their sense of helplessness and distress.
 Anger often signals you are feeling at a loss in knowing how to help your child, and can be a good time to seek some assistance from a trained psychologist, to give you some handy tips and strategies.

 If you are concerned about your child’s level of separation anxiety, speaking with a psychologist experienced in assessing and treating separation anxiety disorder can help you to determine whether your child is experiencing a separation anxiety problem, and if so, can help build important tools to guide you and your child through their anxiety.

 Related Blogs: Is This Typical Separation Anxiety?
 A Guide For Parents

 Written by Shannyn Wilson, psychologist at Shannyn Wilson Psychology.